 2022 Renault Kadjar Design

 The next-gen Renault Kadjar’s fascia is reminiscent of the Euro-spec Skoda Kamiq, as it probably features similar split headlamps.
 However, there’s a good chance it appears so only because of the camouflage’s deliberate cut-outs.
-The cluster of the headlights could be inspired by those of the Renault Megane eVision Concept.
+The cluster of the headlights appears to have some inspiration from the Renault Megane E-Tech.
 The new front bumper sports vertical air inlets.
 The hood is flatter, while the radiator grille is larger and more upright.

 In mariushanin_automotive’s image, the all-new Renault Kadjar looks to have thorough changes all around.
-It can be seen featuring a higher hood that is flattish as on a proper SUV and an upright grille, which could be wider, with vertical slats.
+We can see it featuring a higher hood that is flattish as on a proper SUV and an upright grille, wider, with vertical slats.
 The headlamps are slimmer and more angular, and they look like they’ve been split into two sections.
-Both hood and headlamps have hints of the Renault Megane eVision electric SUV concept.
-The mirrors are rounder and probably bigger than those of the first-gen Renault Kadjar, which debuted as the French brand’s first compact (C-segment) crossover in February 2015.
+Both hood and headlamps have hints of the Renault Megane E-Tech.
+The next-gen Renault Kadjar will feature the new ‘Nouvel’R’ logo that debuted on the Megane EV.

-2022 Renault Kadjar E-TECH Plug-in Hybrid
+2022 Renault Kadjar FAQs

 Featured Image Source: Renault